- Cancer Information

 You can still have active treatment to shrink or stop the cancer growing while receiving palliative care.
 The palliative care team will work with your cancer specialists to manage side effects from treatment and help maintain your quality of life.
 Cancer treatments such as surgery, chemotherapy, immunotherapy, targeted therapy and radiation therapy may also be used as part of palliative treatment.
 In this case, the aim is not to control the cancer but to relieve symptoms.

 Some people avoid palliative care because they hope that a cure will be found for their cancer.
 However, palliative care does not mean giving up hope.
 You may find that you focus your hopes on the things that are most important to you, e.g. feeling valued, having meaningful relationships or receiving effective pain relief.

-As the disease progresses, your goals may change.
+As the disease progresses, goals may change.
 For example, you might hope to live as comfortably as you can for as long as possible or you may have some unfinished business to complete.
 Palliative care can help you achieve this.